abhinavprkash/ProfEssence-AI/README.md

-# ProfGPT - Personalized Course Advisor
+# ProfEssence-AI - Personalized Course Advisor

-ProfGPT is a LangChain-based GPT-3.5 powered model designed to assist students in selecting the best courses based on their preferences, strengths, and professor reviews.
+ProfEssence-AI is a LangChain-based GPT-3.5 powered model designed to assist students in selecting the best courses based on their preferences, strengths, and professor reviews.
 Often, after their first semester, students feel overwhelmed by the sheer number of available courses (50+ courses), each with its own syllabus and unique professor.
-ProfGPT provides an intuitive solution by offering personalized course recommendations through an interactive chatbot that fetches and analyzes professor reviews from platforms like Reddit and RateMyProfessor.
+ProfEssence-AI provides an intuitive solution by offering personalized course recommendations through an interactive chatbot that fetches and analyzes professor reviews from platforms like Reddit and RateMyProfessor.

 The application features a **Next.js frontend chat interface** where students can engage with the AI model to receive tailored course suggestions based on their learning styles, competencies, and career aspirations.